saiqulhaq/tvc/README.md

 Discourse plugin to show how many visitors are viewing topic.

+## SCOPE

+* only track the session, so tracked data would increasing if user fires new private browser or another browser software
+* no user agent, IP, nor last accessed time information

 ### NOTE

 This plugin is depends on MessageBus greater than 2.0.0.beta.5 version.